 SEO has its foundation in links

-In the early days, the creators of search engines sought a way to index the pages of the internet and to provide quality sites in response to a query.
+In the early days, the creators of search engines sought a way to index the internet pages and provide quality sites in response to a query.
 The thought was that the more times a site was linked to (called backlinks), the more reputable the site was, and thus the higher in the rankings it should be.
 Algorithms were developed to automate this process, and thus websites like Google were born.

 The problem was, with how this was originally built, people caught on to the way it worked and began manipulating the algorithms to get the results they wanted.
 Many SEO companies would build “link network” sites, whose sole purpose was to link other sites together, thus artificially raising the ranking of their member sites.
 Oftentimes, when you hired an SEO firm, you would be asked to create a links page on your site that listed other sites as “partners.”

-Google, primarily, has actively fought against these tricks (employed by what many call “black hat” companies), and have put an emphasis on quality content and public reputation.
-It has created many different new algorithms to help weed out these black hat tactics: Penguin to combat link building strategies, Panda to combat content that is geared strictly toward keyword ranking, the newer Pigeon for local results, and others.
+Google, primarily, has actively fought against these tricks (employed by what many call “black hat” companies) and emphasizes quality content and public reputation.
+It has created many different new algorithms to help weed out these black hat tactics: Penguin to combat link building strategies, Panda to combat content geared strictly toward keyword ranking, the newer Pigeon for local results, and others.
 Bing and other search engines have slightly different approaches, but the foundations are often the same.

 Takeaway on SEO

 The way your web pages are linked to each other also affects your site’s search engine visibility.
 If search engine spiders can find your pages quickly and easily, your site has a much better chance of appearing at the top of search results.
-If two web sites have the same text component and link component “weights,” the site with the leverage will be one that has been optimized correctly.
+If two websites have the same text component and link component “weights,” the site with the leverage will have been optimized correctly.

-Sometimes, a popular web site will consistently rank higher than sites that use plenty of keywords.
-Therefore, building a site that appeals to both directory editors and your target audience is very important for maximum search engine visibility.
+Sometimes, a popular website will consistently rank higher than sites that use plenty of keywords.
+Therefore, building a site that appeals to both directory editors and your target audience is significant for maximum search engine visibility.